Raccoon: Etymology

 The colloquial abbreviation coon is used in words like coonskin for fur clothing and in phrases like old coon as a self-designation of trappers.
-In the 1830s, the United States Whig Party used the raccoon as an emblem, causing them to be pejoratively known as "coons" by their political opponents, who saw them as too sympathetic to African-Americans.
-Soon after that, the term became an ethnic slur, especially in use between 1880 and 1920 (see coon song).
+In the 1830s, the United States Whig Party used the raccoon as an emblem, causing them to be pejoratively known as "coons" by their political opponents.
+Viewed by these opponents as too sympathetic to African-Americans, the term soon became an ethnic slur, especially in use between 1880 and 1920 (see coon song).
 The term is still considered offensive.
 Dogs bred to hunt raccoons are called coonhound and coon dog.
 Due to having a habit of eating human garbage in urban environments, raccoons are also colloquially known as "trash pandas".